nndda/Pitch/.itchio/devlog/Documentation.md

 <blockquote class="custom-warn">
   <h3>&#128712; Best practice:</h3>
-  <p>Test your project's pages against multiple screen sizes, and in multiple browsers, including the <a target="_blank" href="https://itch.io/app">itch app</a> before publishing it.</p>
+  <p>Always back up and save your html codes to a file, everytime you make a change.<br> Test your project's pages against multiple screen sizes, and in multiple browsers, including the <a target="_blank" href="https://itch.io/app">itch app</a> before publishing it.</p>
 </blockquote>

 <br>